Shop Subscribe

 Actively seeking out opportunities for children to hear about the culture of other students in the class can be a step towards celebrating differences.
 Students can begin to see many of the ways in which they are similar to each other, but also appreciate and understand more about the world’s vast cultural diversity.

-Offering a number of books and supplies that are representative of differing cultures can give students a chance to see that unique appearances, choices, traditions, and languages are all a part of being human.
+Offering supplies representative of different cultures and backgrounds can allow students to see that unique appearances, choices, traditions, and languages are all a part of being human.

-Manipulatives, books, and supplies can all help to represent human differences during these key years when young children are learning to identify aspects of themselves and the people around them.
-Everything from variations in skin color to gender and food choices can be represented in a positive and engaging way.
+Manipulatives and art supplies can help to represent human differences during these critical years when young children are learning to identify aspects of themselves and the people around them.
+Everything from variations in skin color to genders and food choices can be represented in positive and engaging ways.

 Miniland Multicultural Newborn Baby Dolls, Set of 8